 CBD short for Cannabidiol is one of more than 113 active cannabinoids found in cannabis also known as hemp.
 While it is non-psychoactive, CBD has been found to offer a vast range of healing properties, most notably to suppress inflammation throughout your body.

 CBD and the ECS

-CBD works directly with the body’s very own endocannabinoid system, also known as ECD.
-These endocannabinoid points are spread throughout your body, regulating many important physical functions including muscular and skeletal health, immune system, neural system, skin health and mental well-being.
+CBD works directly with the body’s very own endocannabinoid system, also known as ECS.
+These endocannabinoid points are spread throughout your body, regulating many important physical functions including muscular and skeletal health, immune system, neural system, skin health, and mental well-being.
 For that reason, CBD offers multiple benefits for your mind and body.